Skip to main content

 How to transfer your RRSP

-Although the process varies based on the institutions you’re transferring from and to, here’s the gist:
+Although the process varies based on the institutions you’re transferring from and to, here’s the gist.

-Step 1 - Open the new RRSP account at the institution you want to move to.
+1. Open the new RRSP account at the institution you want to move to.
+You can’t transfer anything to an account that doesn’t exist.

+2. Initiate the transfer.
 This often happens through the institution receiving the new account, since they’re much more excited to get your money than the old institution is to give it away.
 You’ll also need the most recent statement from the RRSP you are transferring.
 Then you’ll need to designate the type of transfer (partial or full, in-kind or in-cash).

+3. Wait.
 Some transfers take a few days.
 Others take weeks — sometimes even more than a month.
 You’ll want to follow up in case of any delays.

 No, an RRSP cannot be transferred to anyone, not even a spouse.